Products

 Direct-contract routing

-Every line above is a permanent contract, not a roaming hop 175+ countries via the same model
+Every line above is a direct Tier 1 agreement 175+ countries via the same model

 Payment transactions can't tolerate the latency or drop risk of roaming failover.